Wimpole Woodland Thrones Walk, Wimpole Estate, Cambridgeshire

 Stable-block, grid ref: TL336509

-Starting in the car park, walk away from the Stable Block towards the other side of the visitor car park.
-Go through a black gate into the field opposite and head towards the red telephone box.
+Starting by the Stable Block, walk east along the old estate driveway.
+After about 200m go through a black gate into the field on your left and head towards the red telephone box.
 Before reaching the telephone box bear left and go through the gate in the fence line and head for the kissing gate to the road.

 Cross the road and walk a short distance to the left before going right down the track opposite Home Farm.
 Pass Gamekeepers cottage and the woodyard complex of buildings on your right, before turning left and crossing over a hump-backed bridge.